BIGJRA/BIGJRA.github.io/rejuv.md

 - Grow up.
 (Melia -2)

--   Catch some z’s at the penthouse, then in the nightmare, head up and talk to Anabel.
+-   Catch some z's at the penthouse, then in the nightmare, head up and talk to Anabel.

 -   After your conversation, wake up, and return to the 36F of central.
-    Accept Looker’s travel request to Darchlight Caves.
+    Accept Looker's travel request to Darchlight Caves.

 -   Using the mirror, make your way all the way through the cave, back to the ladder paths.
 Take the right ladder and cross when it is dark